Hushcoder/Chatbots/README.md

 # Chatbots
-Chatbot using Python and NLTK
+ A simple Self-Learning Chatbot using Python and NLTK